-Since inception and over the latest 10-year period, the Fund has outperformed its benchmark.
-Over the latest five-year period the Fund has underperformed its benchmark.
+Since inception and over the latest 10- and five-year periods, the Fund has outperformed its benchmark.
 The Fund has provided returns in excess of CPI inflation for all three periods.
 The Fund aims to minimise the risk of loss over any two-year period.